supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/bbox/readme.md

 ### Settings:

-- **classes** - Select classes to convert to bounding boxes.
-If no classes are selected, all classes will be ignored.
+- **classes_mapping** - Select classes to convert to bounding boxes.
+If no classes are selected, no annotations will be converted.

 ❗ Selected classes will be replaced.
-If you want to keep them, use `Duplicate` layer first.
+If you want to keep them, use `Duplicate Objects` layer first.

 ### Example.
 Convert annotations to bounding boxes

+In this example we will take all objects of class "nearest ballon" and convert them to rectangles.
+Objects of other classes ("ballon") will be left unchanged.

 <table>
 <tr>